BLOODY BIRTHDAY (1981)

 Co-written, with Barry Pearson and directed by Ed Hunt, this is a fun 80s slasher flick.
 It’s not an overly well made movie, it’s quite cheesy in terms of dialog and acting, but there is some fun from watching the over-the-top trio of murderous tykes.
 These kids are quite bloodthirsty and quite happy with themselves for their bloody acts.
 That’s what takes this horror delightfully into camp territory, the absolute glee these three kids show in planning and executing their kills.
 Just the sight of a ten year old packing a revolver with a deranged smile on his face is worth watching it for.
 That and how easily these ten year-olds continue to outwit adults and police, even in the killing of the town sheriff and one of their stricter teachers.
 It’s a lot of fun to watch them take out innocents and members of their own families, not to mention trying to finish off Timmy and Joyce, who are the only ones to figure things out.
 On a filmmaking level, there is little or no suspense, the dialog is laughable at times and the bloodshed is fairly minimal, but watching this pre-teen Murder Inc. is just a lot of cheesy 80s fun.

 The cast make this fun too, especially the kids.
-As our three homicidal maniacs, Jayne, Hoy and Freeman all perform with over-the-top glee as the plot and carry out heinous acts for their own pleasure, or to hide their evil doings.
+As our three homicidal maniacs, Jayne, Hoy and Freeman all perform with over-the-top glee as they plot and carry out heinous acts for their own pleasure, or to hide their evil doings.
 Jayne and Hoy give their characters a true diabolical malice, though Freeman’s Steven comes off more as a lackey to the other two tykes.
 Lori Lethin makes a solid and pretty heroine as big sister to Timmy, who has been targeted by the sinister trio.
 Martel is good as Timmy who is just trying to make someone believe his classmates are literally out to get him.
 In support, we have a pre-MTV Julie Brown (the white one) showing lots of welcome skin as Debbie’s older sister Beverly and soon to be Cannon Films action icon Michael Dudikoff as Beverly’s boyfriend Willard.
 Veteran actors José Ferrer and Susan Strasberg have small roles as the kids’ doctor and ill-fated teacher respectively.

-In a filmmaking sense it’s not a very good movie, but as entertainment, this one is a lot of fun.
+In a film making sense it’s not a very good movie, but as entertainment, this one is a lot of fun.
 We get three really evil bad seeds who gleefully kill with little provocation and do so often.
 We have an innocent kid caught in their crossfire with only his big sister to believe him, while adults and police remain oblivious.
 The gore and bloodshed are moderate, but there is some abundant nudity from a young Julie Brown before she became an MTV darling with her music videos and Just Say Julie show.
 It’s also very 80s and simply very entertaining all the more for taking it’s ridiculous story seriously.

 Personal Note: Was it just me or was Debbie’s oblivious mom (Melinda Cordell) kind of a MILF?